edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-02-20-ergonomics-training.md

 * Overexertion injuries (e.g., pushing, lifting, or pulling incorrectly) alone cost almost $14 billion annually
 * MSDs require more time off than other workplace injuries (e.g., trips and falls) and make up more than one-third of all workplace injuries every year

-So regardless of whether or not ergonomics training is required, if you want to keep employees healthy, happy, and at work, it’s not optional for your company.
+So regardless of whether or not ergonomics training is required, if you want to keep your employees healthy, happy, and at work, it’s not optional for your company.
 Doing so can save your employees from a painful experience and your company from additional health insurance costs.

 ## How can I develop ergonomic training that works?